codeship/screencast-storyboards/storyboards/node-github-modulus.md

-The Codeship suggests Node.js 0.10.25, but I want to use the same Node version as on my computer.
+Codeship suggests Node.js 0.10.25, but I want to use the same Node version as on my computer.
 When I type `node -v` in the terminal, I find out that I use Node `0.10.26`.

 ![Node Version][screenshot-technology-version]